The Dead 60s

 The Dead 60s were an English ska punk band from Liverpool.
 The band's sound is a mixture of punk rock, ska, dub and reggae.
 They have taken influences from artists such as King Tubby, Jackie Mittoo, Gang of Four and A Certain Ratio.

 History

-Matt McManamon and Charlie Turner formed a band during their teenage years under the name 'Rest Home'.
-They changed their name to 'Pinhole' and released the 4-track "122 Duke Street" EP (named after the address of Liverpool bar The Pit, where the band played many of its first shows).
-Ben Gordon and Bryan Johnson joined Pinhole in 2000.
+Matt McManamon and Charlie Turner met at the Merchant Taylor's School for Boys in Crosby Liverpool and as teenagers formed a band, Rest Home.
+After changing their name to Pinhole, they released a four-track EP, 122 Duke Street, named after the address of Liverpool bar The Pit, where the band played many of its first shows.
+Ben Gordon and Bryan Johnson subsequently joined Pinhole in 2000.